cbillowes/curious-programmer-nitrogen/README.md

 Such as [bash±ping 127.0.0.1] or [clojure±(def hello "world")].

 Code blocks should contain the name of the language after the block marker eg. \`\`\`bash or \`\`\`clojure.

+### 🖖Emojify content.

+I am using [gatsby-remark-emojis](https://www.gatsbyjs.org/packages/gatsby-remark-emoji/) to display emojis created in markdown files.
+Using the `::` syntax and some of the [references](https://www.webfx.com/tools/emoji-cheat-sheet/) which list emojis used in Slack, I am able to transform `:smile:` into 😊

 ### 💫 **Deploy.**